-Issue/Design Element: Solar Access for Adjoining Sites Requirement: R-Codes Clause 6.9.1 A1 Residential R30- Maximum of 35% Overshadowing - 131.95m2) Applicants Proposal: 167.68m2 or 44.47% Performance Criteria: R-Codes Clause 6.9.1 P1 Development designed to protect solar access for neighbouring properties taking account the potential to overshadow: • outdoor living areas; • major openings to habitable rooms; • solar collectors; or • balconies or verandahs.
-Applicant's Summary: Justification Due to the east/west orientation of the lot the home has been designed to suit the northern aspect.
+Issue/Design Element: Solar Access for Adjoining Sites Requirement: R-Codes Clause 6.9.1 A1 Residential R30- Maximum of 35% Overshadowing - 131.95m2) Applicants Proposal: Performance Criteria: 167.68m2 or 44.47% R-Codes Clause 6.9.1 P1 Development designed to protect solar access for neighbouring properties taking account the potential to overshadow: outdoor living areas; major openings to habitable rooms; Applicant's Justification solar collectors; orbalconies or verandahs.
+Applicant's Justification Summary: Due to the east/west orientation of the lot the home has been designed to suit the northern aspect.
 Bedrooms have been located to cater for future developments on the north side and hence the future development of the vacant lot to the south would take into consideration the same aspects.
 Building on only a small lot 12 metres wide will always create challenges with the requirements of overshadowing.
 Even a single storey home of the equivalent ground floor area will show 29% of overshadowing.
 The acceptable development standard for overshadowing has been exceeded as the home and the overall size of the home is designed to be suitable for current lifestyles and living standards.
 Family Units are staying together longer with children extending their time at home and the addition of Grandparents increasing the size of the family unit.
 These factors need to be considered in the design of modern homes.
 The following justification is based on the potential to overshadow as the adjoining Lot 124 to the south of the subject site is currently vacant.
 To date no plans have been submitted to the City to develop Lot 124.
 The subject Lot 125 and adjoining Lot 124 are situated on an east-west axis and each lot is relatively narrow at approximately 12 metres in width, the worst case scenario when assessing solar access for adjoining sites.
 The shadow cast from the single storey component of the proposed dwelling on Lot 125 will overshadow approximately 22% of Lot 124 as per the shadow diagram submitted.
 Even though 22% complies with the ADS of Clause 6.9.1 it is likely the majority of north facing windows on Lot 124 would be subject to overshadowing in any case, given the narrow lot width and orientation.
 Should a near identical house design to the one proposed for the subject lot 125 be constructed on Lot 124, more than 75% of the minimum required outdoor living area (24sqm) would be capable of receiving direct sunlight, at midday on 21 June.
-Should the design for Lot 125 incorporate the outdoor living area to the northern sunlight, at midday on the 21 June.
+Should the design for Lot 125 incorporate the outdoor living area to the northern aspect of the site (as opposed to the southern aspect), more than 50% of the minimum required outdoor living area would be capable of receiving direct sunlight, at midday on the 21 June.
 Both scenarios are deemed acceptable given that more than two thirds of the outdoor living are is required to be uncovered as per Clause 6.4.2 A2 of the R-Codes, therefore the provision of direct sunlight to the outdoor areas would be more than acceptable in either situation.